Anushri-Daryapurkar/M2-EmbSys/CaseStudy/Readme.md

 ## Application

-- Wuth the help of this fitness tracker you can tops up your fitness plan
+-  With the help of this fitness tracker you can tops up your fitness plan
 -  Can monitor user's health
 <br/>

 ## Mid-Complex Embedded System